What to see & do in Cambridge

 The Orchard, Grantchester: serving teas since 1897 and open all year round.
 Walk down the river or hire a bicycle.
 The Orchard is open for morning coffee, lunch and afternoon tea.
 The scones are famous, as are many of the clients over the years: Bertrand Russell, Maynard Keynes, Wittgenstein, King George VI, Pandit Nehru, Salman Rushdie and John Cleese, to name but a few.

 Cambridge is renowned for its music scene.
 Apart from major venues like the Corn Exchange and the Junction, there are many excellent pubs around the city offering free gigs on a regular basis.
-These are often not well publicised.
+These are sometimes not well publicised.
 If you are in town and want to sample some music, email us for details of any forthcoming events.
 Also see our ‘Cambridge Pubs’ page which lists some of the pubs offering live music on a regular basis.

 For lovers of classical music, Cambridge University has its own first rate venue, West Road Concert Hall.
 Known for its superb acoustics, this is a relaxed and intimate place to enjoy classical music.